AutoDQM/AutoDQM/wiki/Configuration.rst

 The Configuration JSON
 ----------------------

 If AutoDQM is not already configured for your subsystem, you can easily push configurations for it.
-AutoDQM has a conveniently named ``configs.json`` whose current state can be found `here <https://github.com/jkguiang/AutoDQM/blob/release-v2.0.0/configs.json>`_\ , where each entry in the JSON contains the appropriate instructions for AutoDQM's processing algorithms.
+AutoDQM has a conveniently named ```configs.json`` <https://github.com/jkguiang/AutoDQM/blob/release-v2.0.0/configs.json>`_\ , where each entry in the JSON contains the appropriate instructions for AutoDQM's processing algorithms.
 Let's break it down:

 Example entry:
 ~~~~~~~~~~~~~~